activist-org/activist/FRONTEND_TESTING.md

 1. **Did a test open this URL?** That is route coverage.
 Opening `/events/123/faq` once is enough.
 2. **Did we test the behaviors we care about?** That is scenario coverage.
 Opening the FAQ page does not prove we tested "a member cannot delete a question."

-The checklist of behaviors lives in [`frontend/test-e2e/scenario-matrix.mjs`](frontend/test-e2e/scenario-matrix.mjs).
+The checklist of behaviors lives in [`frontend/test-e2e/e2e-coverage/catalog/`](frontend/test-e2e/e2e-coverage/catalog/).
 Each row is one promise, such as "the landing hero is visible" or "event FAQ hides edit buttons from a member."
+The folder map is in [`frontend/test-e2e/e2e-coverage/README.md`](frontend/test-e2e/e2e-coverage/README.md).

 #### How to read an id